tylergross97/pdx_somatic_variant_calling/README.md

      ```
      bwa-mem2 index mm39.fa
      ```
+Please ensure all prerequisites are properly installed and configured before running the pipeline.
+For detailed installation instructions of each tool, refer to their respective documentation.

+Now all you need to do is define the paths of these downloaded files in your nextflow.config file that you will be creating based on the nextflow.config.template file!
+Instructions [below](#configuration)

+All of the remaining software will be automatically installed via containers specified at the top of each process in the main.nf file!

-## Installation
+## Clone this repository

 This pipeline is designed to be easy to set up and run.
-Now that you've

 ## Usage